-We continue to provide support to the most vulnerable Syrian refugees in Lebanon.
-These refugees live in unsanitary and primitavie conditions in small, unregulated camps across the country.
-Working with out onsite partner, Concern Worldwide, we provided sustainable, sanitary improvements to improve the health of refugees in six of these camps in the Akkar region of Lebanon.
+In addition, we provided support to the most vulnerable Syrian refugees in Lebanon.
+These refugees live in unsanitary and primitive conditions in small, unregulated camps across the country.
+Working with our onsite partner, Concern Worldwide, we provided sustainable, sanitary improvements to improve the health of refugees in six of these camps in the Akkar region of Lebanon.

 Children injured in air strikes in Syria survive thanks to donated medicines